julian-soda/fantasy_football/README.md

 This script aims to measure the impact of schedule order and determine the degree to which your win/loss record can be attributed to luck.
-It does so by generating every possible schedule order for each team, determines the count of win/loss totals based on the team's and opponent's scores for each week, and compares the overall results to the teams' actual records.
+It does so by generating every possible schedule order for each team, determines the count of win/loss totals based on the team's and possible opponent's scores for each week, and compares the overall results to the teams' actual records.

 Assumptions:
 - applicable only to regular season - not playoffs